The King Is Dead (Go West song): Critical reception

-Upon release, John Aixlewood of Number One commented, "Go West have nimbly swapped their simplistic loud songs for a simplistic quiet one.
+Upon release, John Aizlewood of Number One commented, "Go West have nimbly swapped their simplistic loud songs for a simplistic quiet one.
 'The King Is Dead' tries for that late night, smoke-filled bar feel, and ends sounding not a million miles away from the keyboard demonstrator on Sale of the Century.
 A musical version of the SDP."
 Andy Strickland of Record Mirror felt the song was superior to the duo's "usual effervescent adult pop" and described it as "some nice jazz/smooch that enables [Cox] to show off his tonsil technique to great effect".
 He added, "Star of the record is the piano player though, who rumbles and rolls across the last 20 seconds of this record like a Rip Rigger of old."
 In a retrospective review of Dancing on the Couch, Dan LeRoy of AllMusic noted the song was "incongruous but attractive cocktail jazz with an assist from Kate Bush".